 We’ve always kept your data personal and private, and we’ve never sold or offered your personal information.

 While GDPR only holds us accountable for how we process EU users’ personal data, we’ve taken this opportunity to review our practices and ensure that our high standards for data privacy extend to everyone.

 Thank you for reading and God bless.

 Kerang Baptist Church is committed to safeguarding your privacy online.
-Kerang Baptist Church has created this privacy statement in order to demonstrate our firm commitment to privacy.
+Kerang Baptist Church has created this privacy statement to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for Kerang Baptist Church.

 What we collect:

 Personally identifiable information on individual users will not be sold or otherwise transferred to unaffiliated third parties without the approval of the user at the time of collection.
-We do reserve the right to possibly perform statistical analyses of user behaviour, attendance and characteristics in order to measure interest in and use of the various areas of the site and to inform the Baptist Union of Victoria our attandance and other metrics for the purposes of licensing etc (e.g. software and copyright).
+We do reserve the right to possibly perform statistical analyses of user behaviour, attendance and characteristics to measure interest in and use of the various areas of the site and to inform the Baptist Union of Victoria our attendance and other metrics for the purposes of licensing etc (e.g. software and copyright).

-Upon request, we will allow any user to “opt out” of further promotional contacts at any time.
+Upon request, we will allow any user to “opt-out” of further promotional contacts at any time.

-Additionally upon request, we will use reasonable efforts to allow users to update/correct or delete personal information previously submitted which the user states is erroneous, to the extent such activities will not compromise privacy or security interests.
+Additionally, upon request, we will use reasonable efforts to allow users to update/correct or delete personal information previously submitted which the user states is erroneous, to the extent such activities will not compromise privacy or security interests.
 Also, upon a user’s request, we will use commercially reasonable efforts to functionally delete the user and his or her personal information from any database; however, it may be impossible to delete a user’s entry without some residual information because of backups and records of deletions.

 Who has Access: